marikasanuki/Ingenious/README.md

 [Ingenious](https://ingenious-app.herokuapp.com/) is a [Genius.com](https://genius.com/) clone project, featuring code-related song lyrics and programming music knowledge.

-Users can browse a curated selection of songs, their lyrics, and annotated notes and interpretations of the tracks' lyrics.
+Users can browse a curated selection of songs and their lyrics and view annotated notes and interpretations of the tracks' lyrics.
+A signed-in user can create, update, and delete their own lyric annotations, as well as leave comments on the tracks and upvote or downvote annotations and comments.

 ## Technologies Used

-### Backen
+### Backend
 * Ruby on Rails
 * PostgreSQL